 Present to the class three most important skills/lessons you learned from your overseas semester.
 Why are these skills/lessons important?
 And how did you come to learn them?
 Reflections should be evidence-based, including specific examples from the study abroad experience to illustrate points.
 Your will have about 8 minutes for the presentation.
-Your presentation will be in Week 8 or Week 10.
+Your presentation will be on Week 7 or Week 9.

 - Awareness of the social and cultural factors of a new environment (5%);

 - Self-reflection and life lessons of dealing with problems in life (15%)

 You will analyse a business case (Case 2) posted on Moodle.
 You should perceive yourself as a business consultant, who are asked to provide analysis and recommendations on the business of the company in the case.

 The aims of the case report are for you to 1) apply theoretical concepts to a real-world example and 2) practice and improve your argumentative skills.
 The final report should be about 1,500 – 2,000 words.
 You could also include a reference section and an appendix (excluded from the word limit).
 Submit your report online via turnitin at 9:00am before the class of Week 9.